mcantelon/node-mingy/README.md

 ## Dealing with Multiple Users

 For multi-user shells, you may wish to use the third optional parameter that is sent to command logic.
-This parameter provides access to the node.js stream object representing the connection of the user to your server.
-The shell server adds a `userID` property to the stream that can be used to differentiate between users.
+This parameter provides access to context-specific data and functions.
+When using the shell server a property of this parameter is the node.js stream object representing the connection of the user to your server.
+The shell server adds a `userID` property to the stream.
+This property can be used to differentiate between users.
 Please see `examples/mud.js` for an example of this.

 ## Initialization